 The research base is also home to the adorable red pandas!

 Located about 65 km (or 40 miles) northwest of Chengdu, Dujiangyan Giant Panda Base is popular for its volunteer program.
-Visitors are able to help care for the giant pandas here by feeding them or by scooping up their poop to clean their living quarters, or you can help to plant bamboo in the area.
+Visitors are able to help care for the giant pandas here by scooping up their poop to clean their living quarters, or you can help to plant bamboo in the area.

 This panda base has about 20 pandas, and there's lots to learn about these amazing creatures!